martfavel/ASPP21_Project_Pavelka/README.md

 Update 02:

-Now I am working on the project from my local folder Current goal is to load TDMS file into readable arrays
+Now I am working on the project from my local folder.
+Current goal is to load TDMS file into readable arrays.

+Update 03:
+I am now able to load and plot my data.
+Now I will represent them trough pandas, so that I can plot 2D plot along with humidity and position